-- Recruited 50 new employees during the year. - Retained Rosie Kropp as a Director of the Board and strengthened the Oneflow Management team with a new Chief Marketing Officer and Chief Financial Officer. - Oneflow maintains our financial target to increase ARR to at least MSEK 600 by the end of the financial year 2026 and achieve an EBIT margin of at least 20% that same year.
+- Oneflow appointed Natalie Jelveh as the new CFO. - We strengthened the Oneflow Management team with a new Chief Product & Development Officer. - Oneflow maintains the financial target to increase ARR to MSEK 500 by the end of the financial year 2027 and achieve an EBIT margin of at least 20% that same year.